ljpengelen/dokku-on-azure/README.md

 After completing all the steps above for a given environment, you've set up a virtual machine running Ubuntu on Microsoft Azure that is publicly accessible via HTTP on ports 80 and 8000 and via SSH from a single IP address.

+Once you're done with your experiments, you can clean up by running `terraform destroy -var-file=../secrets.tfvars -var-file=../common.tfvars`.

 ## Setting up Dokku

 1. Configure SSH to use the administrator keys you created above to access the VMs.